mxagar/diffusion-examples/ddpm/blog_post.md

 As we can see in the figure below, two iterative phases are distinguished, which consist each of them in $T$ steps:

 1. **Forward diffusion, used during training** &mdash; Starting with a real clean image $x_0$, we add a noise map $\epsilon$ to it, generated from a variance value $\beta$.
-Then, we pass the noisy image through a *UNet* model, which should predict the added noise map $\epsilon$.
+Then, we pass the noisy image through a *U-Net* model, which should predict the added noise map $\epsilon$.
 The error is backpropagated to update the weights.
 The image at step $t$ does not only contain the noise added in the previous step, but also the noise accumulated from prior steps.
 The forward process is done gradually in around $T = 1000$ steps, in which the noise is added following a cosine-shaped rate function.
 2. **Reverse diffusion, used during inference** &mdash; We perform the inference starting with a pure, random noise map.
-In each step, we pass the noisy image through the *UNet* to predict the step noise map $\epsilon_t$, substract it to the image $x_t$ and obtain the next, less noisy image $x_{t-1}$.
+In each step, we pass the noisy image through the *U-Net* to predict the step noise map $\epsilon_t$, substract it to the image $x_t$ and obtain the next, less noisy image $x_{t-1}$.
 The process is repeated for around $T \in [20,100]$ steps, until we geat a clear new image $x_0$.

 <p align="center">
 <img src="../assets/diffusion_idea.png" alt="Denoising Diffusion" width="1000"/>
-<small style="color:grey">In denoising diffusion models a *UNet* encoder-decoder model is trained to predict the noise in an image.
+<small style="color:grey">In denoising diffusion models a *U-Net* encoder-decoder model is trained to predict the noise in an image.
 To that end, during training (forward diffusion), noise is gradually added to an image and we query the model to predict the noise map.
 During inference (reverse diffusion), we start with a pure noise map and query the model to remove the noise step by step &mdash; until we get a clean new image!
 </small>
 </p>